Page views 273631

 We use visual decoration styles to correct/rebalance ourselves.

-SEVEN: – Wisdom and the search for moments of Higher Consciousness
+vii.
+Wisdom and the Search for Moments of Higher Consciousness

 Often, self-knowledge is concerned with describing more accurately how one feels.
 It follows the path of introspection.
 You try work out what you actually feel when you look at the sky or watch a film or feel bored in a meeting.